vinay-sj/Issue-Tracker/README.md

 * We create a new Webpack configuration that enables HMR for the server.
 Since we don’t have a server to serve the bundle in the case of the server code, we’ll have to create a separate configuration file.
 We use `webpack-merge` to merge changes to the original configuration for HMR.
 * To automatically reload the new changed modules in the express route we will create a function wrapper and call `render()` explicitly within this.
 Then the `render` function called is always the latest one.
 * Since we are using HMR to load modules automatically, we remove nodemon from the `start` script.
+* On the server, we use `StaticRouter` in place of `BrowserRouter`.
+The StaticRouter has to be supplied the URL.
+Based on this, the router will choose an appropriate component to render.
+StaticRouter takes a property called `location`, which is a static URL that the rest of the rendering will need.
+It also needs a property called `context`.
+* React makes a distinction between rendering the DOM to replace a DOM element and attaching event handlers to the server-rendered DOM.
+We receive a warning to change `render()` to `hydrate()`.
+When we use `hydrate` React attaches all the handlers.
+* To be able to make request to the API server via `graphQLFetch()` from the server, we need to replace `whatwg-fetch` module with `isomorphic-fetch` module as it can be used both on the browser as well as Node.js.

 ## Chapter 11